-Armed with these measures, we test whether and by how much investors react to mitigate the effect of background risk in their human capital by reducing exposure to financial risk - a risk that they can avoid by rebalancing their financial portfolio away from stocks or even exiting the stock market altogether.
-We start with regressions of the portfolio share of risky financial assets against a set of socio-demographic characteristics of the household, our measures of background risk, and households fixed effects to capture general heterogeneity in preferences for risk that can be correlated with background risk.
-Of course, these fixed effects may also capture other sources of unobservable heterogeneity that may impact households portfolio allocation - such as differences in the precision of information about stock returns (Peress, 2004) or in financial sophistication (Calvet, Campbell and Sodini, 2009).
+In this section, we test whether and by how much investors mitigate uninsurable risk in their human capital by reducing financial risk (through rebalancing of their financial portfolio away from stocks).
+We start with regressions of the portfolio share of risky financial assets against a set of socio-demographic characteristics of the household, our measure of wage risk-the variance of unexplained wage growth-and households fixed effects to capture general heterogeneity in preferences for risk that can be correlated with uninsurable wage and unemployment risk.
+Of course, these fixed effects may also capture other sources of unobservable heterogeneity that may impact households portfolio allocation-such as differences in the precision of information about stock returns (Peress, 2004) or financial sophistication (Calvet et al., 2009).

-We start the analysis by simple fixed effects regressions of the share of risky assets against the variance of unexplained earnings growth - the measure that is typically used in the empirical literature.
-For the time being, we also neglect the censoring issue, which we deal with in the next section.
 Our empirical specification includes a rich set of controls: a quadratic in age to model life cycle portfolio effects, year dummies which may capture passive variation in the asset share in response to common changes in stock prices, and dummies for family type and area of residence.
-To capture well-documented differences in assets allocation due partly to fixed participation costs in the stock market and financial sophistication (Campbell, 2006), we control for lagged wealth.
-To account for interactions between levels of stockholding and housing (Cocco, 2004), we also control for homeownership status.
-Finally, and importantly, we control for household fixed effects.
-Results of these estimates are shown in column (1) of Table 3.
+To capture well-documented differences in assets allocation due partly to fixed participation costs

-12Nilsen and Reiso (2010) study the long term unemployment consequences of displacement in Norway.
-They find that five years after job destruction, the likelihood of being unemployed is still 17.2% among the "treated" group and only 7.8% among the "control" group.
+^{21.} Nilsen and Reiso (2014) study the long-term unemployment consequences of displacement in Norway.
+They find that 5 years after job displacement, the likelihood of being unemployed is still 17.2% among the "treated" group and only 7.8% among the "control" group.
 The negative effect decreases over time, but there is some unemployment "scarring" effect remaining even 10 years after the initial shock.

-13Calibrated life cycle portfolio models find small effects of uninsurable wage risk on the portfolio share in stocks but larger effects, particularly at young age, for the idiosyncratic risk of a job loss associated with a large wage cut (Viceira, 2001; Cocco et al., 2005).
-However, this latter effect is obtained ignoring unemployment insurance.
+^{22.} Calibrated life-cycle portfolio models find small effects of uninsurable wage risk on the portfolio share in stocks but larger effects, particularly at young age, for the idiosyncratic risk of a job loss associated with a large wage cut (Viceira, 2001; Cocco et al., 2005).
+However, this latter effect is obtained assuming no UI.